 This policy will be reviewed in line with our 3 year cycle of policy reviews / when changes in policy are required.
 Any changes in provision or policy will be relayed appropriately.
-The review process will be assisted by feedback from teachers, parents, governors, outside agencies and pupils.
+The review process will be assisted by feedback from teachers, parents, governors and outside agencies.